dineshtripathi30/k8s-for-freshers/README.md

-# k8s-for-freshers
+# kubernetes-for-freshers
-k8s project for freshers
+This will help mainly to the school/college students for learning Kubernetes eaisly.